A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing

 \subsubsection{Total Variation Regularization}

-Since pulse-echo sound speed estimation is ill-posed, minimizing the CMPE by itself is not sufficient to obtain a reasonable local sound speed estimate.
-To regularize the objective function for the optimization problem, a weighted form of anisotropic total variation is used
+Because pulse-echo sound speed estimation is ill-posed, minimizing the CMPE by itself is not sufficient to obtain a physically meaningful local sound speed estimate.
+To regularize the objective function in the optimization problem, a weighted anisotropic total variation norm is used

 where